 Natural salt is known for its beneficial influence on the human health, and places like salt mines or salt caves are sought-after not only by people with respiratory diseases.
 Within one entry (30 Lei) you can stay in the mine even the whole day.
 I spent in there around 4 hours, explored the mine, relaxed, ate my lunch and breathed fresh salty air.
 If you come with kids, you will probably spend there much more, because the entire mine area is rather a relaxation center than an excursion as such.
 In its deepest accessible point, you can rent a bowling lane, play table tennis, get a ride on a ferris wheel or rent a small boat and sail around the flooded mine.
 If you plan so, I can totally recommend you to take something warmer with you, even if it’s 37°C outside.
 I have to admit that after two hours I had to go back up for a while to “warm up” because I was really cold 😀 I’m going to write more about the Turda salt mine later.

 I’m leaving the mine in the afternoon, walking down the street to the center, carrying again my two backpacks, and after just a few minutes baking again.
 I’m going to get to Sibiu now, where I’m most likely going to spend a few upcoming days.
 I can get to Sibiu from Turda by bus in about 2,5 hours, but as this is not my first time here, I also know that it’s usually much faster to get anywhere by car.
-Somewhere I‘ve read that hitch-hiking in Romania is officially not allowed, however, I’m really not sure about it because people do it here a lot.
+People do it here a lot.
 I mean, really a lot.

 It’s really too hot, though.
 I’ve walked in the sun too much already, if I stay with the antibiotics in the direct sun just a bit longer, I’m definitely gonna melt.
 Come on Jirka, be wise, as always.
 You are just a few meters away from the bus station, and there is a bus to Sibiu leaving in 15 minutes.
 The traffic is pretty big here, you try for ten minutes and if it doesn’t work out, you can always take the bus.
 You can still save some money, but mainly it would be much faster.